Police Conduct Oversight Commission

 Commission Appointment Cycle

 The Police Conduct Oversight Commission meets once per month.
 Meetings may be conducted in the evening or on weekends.
 In the future, PCOC meetings will be televised and we will update this section with information about where they can be viewed.
 Commission members are compensated $50.00 for each day when the member attends one or more meetings, and shall be reimbursed for expenses incurred in the performance of duties in the same manner and amount as other city boards and commission members.

-The current appointment cycles for the Police Conduct Review Panel and Police Conduct Oversight Commission are closed; we are not currently accepting applications.
+Currently accepting applications to appoint seats for the Police Conduct Review Panel and Police Conduct Oversight Commission.

-For email alerts on current opening information, please visit: City Clerk’s Office - Boards, Commissions and Advisory Committees
+For email alerts on current opening information, please visit: Current Boards and Commissions Openings